Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 Rosemary rarely suffers from problems associated with a deficit of nutrients as it has adapted to grow in low to medium nutrient soils that have a relatively high sand or grit content.

-However they may suffer if the pot is too small as the roots have limited access to nutrients which can slow down the growth of the rosemary.
+However, they may suffer if the pot is too small as the roots have limited access to nutrients which can slow down the growth of the rosemary.

 How to Revive Rosemary that is not Growing

-The solution is to replant the rosemary in a new pot that is significantly larger then the previous pot (around 16 inches across).
+The solution is to replant the rosemary in a new pot that is significantly larger than the previous pot (around 16 inches across).
 This will give the rosemary roots more room to establish and uptake nutrients so it can start growing.

 A weak fertilizer in the Spring can also help if the rosemary has been deprived of nutrients in a smaller pot.

 A half-strength fertilizer is all that is required.
 Too much fertilizer can burn the roots or stimulate new sappy growth and leaves with less flavor and fragrance that is also more susceptible to disease.

 Rosemary can be pruned for its leaves for culinary purposes at any time during Spring or Summer and up until early Fall.

 However, it is good to give the rosemary a good prune to stimulate new growth.
 The key with pruning is to not cut into the woody base of the rosemary as the older wood does not grow new leaves.